Reading Comprehension Multiple Choice Questions Exercise 7

 Question 13 |

-During the Gulf War, the extent of the development of television and radio news broadcasting was very apparent.
-The CNN reporter Peter Arnett gave live coverage of the situation present in the capital city of Iraq; Baghdad.
-The telephone lines which were constantly open and full of minute by minute reportage of the events taking place served as the main means of communication.
-Although they were not given complete freedom in the use of their television cameras, the scenes that they were able to show the world were viewed with interest and astonishment.
-The whole world was able to follow the events of the war as they took place, from their living room television sets.
+During the Gulf War, the development of television and radio news broadcasting became very apparent.
+CNN reporter Peter Arnett provided live coverage of the situation in Baghdad, the capital city of Iraq.
+The telephone lines, which were constantly open and filled with minute-by-minute reports of the unfolding events, served as the main means of communication.
+Although they were not given complete freedom to use their television cameras, the scenes they were able to broadcast were viewed with interest and astonishment worldwide.
+People all over the world were able to follow the events of the war as they happened, right from their living room television sets.

 The Gulf War was the first war in which _____.